bradenfarr/Avalon/README.md

 # Avalon
-This website is a website to practice my frontend skills, as I learn more skills I practice them on this website.
+This is a website to practice my frontend skills, as I learn more skills I practice them on this website.

 Link: https://bradenfarr.github.io/Avalon/